 Going Carbon Neutral

 Carbon neutrality is achieved when greenhouse gas emissions (emissions) from a particular activity, process or for an entire organisation have been reduced to zero.
 For business this can be done by reducing emissions as much a possible through improvements in energy efficiency, changes to operations and procurement strategies, and then using carbon credits to compensate for any remaining emissions.
 This process results in net-zero emissions or carbon neutrality.

-Carbon offsetting is therefore investing in projects that reduce emissions or remove them from the atmosphere.
-Project types include: reforestation, investing in renewable energy, reducing emissions through energy efficiency, and/or more efficient agricultural processes.
-You can learn about the different types of projects here, and view a comprehensive list of Australian offset projects in our Carbon Project Registry.
+Carbon offsetting is investing in projects that reduce emissions or remove them from the atmosphere.
+Projects include: reforestation, investing in renewable energy, reducing emissions through energy efficiency, and/or more efficient agricultural processes.
+You can view a comprehensive list of Australian offset projects in our Carbon Project Registry.

-Once you have invested money in a project, you receive carbon credits (which represent the emissions reductions created from the project) which can then be used to offset, or balance out the emissions released from your business activities.
+Once you have invested money in a project, you receive carbon credits (the emissions reductions created from the project) that can be used to offset, or balance out the emissions released from your business activities.

 In Australia there are many different types of projects that can generate different types of carbon credits.
 To generate credits, project developers must adhere to strict guidelines and scientific methods that govern how a specific project will reduce emissions.
 In addition there are strict measurement and verification processes to assure emissions reductions are genuine.